PECE-project/pece-v2-wiki/n8n/index.md

 ##### Folder structure
 ![Folder Structure](images/folder-n8n.png)

-- **enabled**: Folder with the jsons files to need run.
+- **enabled**: Folder with the JSON files to need run.
-- **base_pece_automation.json**: Base to start your automations.
+- **base_pece_automation.json**: Base to start your automation.

 ##### Creating workflow
 1- Import the json base file
 ![Import the json](images/import-n8n-json.gif)

-- **PECE Essay Created**: Webhook example to call when new PECE Essay is Created
+- **PECE Essay Created**: Webhook example to call when created a new PECE Essay
-- **Get Authentication Token**: Call the python script using the .env variables to create OAuth 2.0 token.
+- **Get Authentication Token**: Call the python script using the .env variables to create the OAuth 2.0 token.
 - **GraphQL**: Call PECE API to get more information

-You can access each node for see the settings.
+You can access each node to see the settings.

-2- Complete your workflow with others nodes.
+2- Complete your workflow with other nodes.

-3- Save your workflow and enable.
+3- Save your workflow and enable it.

 ![Save and Enable workflow](images/save-enable-workflow.gif)

-4- Create the rule event in the PECE project to call your workflow, for default the `save_pece_essay` is intalled.
+4- Create the rule event in the PECE project to call your workflow.
+The `save_pece_essay` is installed for default.

 1. Access `Configuration > Workflow > Rules > Edit save_pece_essay`
 2. Edit Action `Webhook Post`